-If you are more interested in a future as a researcher, it will be useful to include courses like Soil Ecology (BIOR24), Molecular Ecology and Evolution (BIOR25), Genetic analysis I, II (BIOR59, BIOR60) and Plant Systematics and Diversity (BIOR72).
+If you are more interested in a future as a researcher, it will be useful to include courses like Soil and Plant Ecology (BIOR78), Molecular Ecology and Evolution (BIOR25), Genetic analysis I, II (BIOR59, BIOR60) and Plant Systematics and Diversity (BIOR72).

 Recommended course of study

 Floristics intermediate course (in Swedish only) (BIOF03) or start of Master's Degree Project